-Wondering whether you can use bug spray on your baby?
-Or which is the safest bug spray for babies?
+Wondering whether you can bug spray for babies?
+Or which is the safest infant bug spray?
 I had similar questions for my little girl especially when I had to spend a lot of time outdoors with her.
 I have compiled all my research and the answers I have found from authentic US government sources in this article.

 Yes.
 According to the US CDC (Centers for Disease Control and Prevention), most conventional bug spray or repellents containing DEET and Picardin can be used for babies who are more than two months old.
 For newborns and infants, less than 2 months avoid any bug spray or repellent, use infant carriers draped with mosquito netting instead.
 Also, note that products containing OLE (Oil of lemon eucalyptus) should not be used on children who are less than 3 years old.